-The proposed development is a single use commercial development that scores 4 out of 15 points on ARC's Air Quality Benchmarks.
-Due to the total acreage of the development, in order to better meet ARC's Regional Development Policies and Air Quality Benchmarks, the proposed development needs to incorporate some additional uses, specifically residential uses.
-However, to the current zoning and conditions placed on the site, residential is not allowed.
-There is existing multifamily residential along Champions Green Parkway.
-It is strongly that the proposed development includes adequate and convenient pedestrian and bicycle access to the proposed development from the existing residential along Champions Green Parkway.
-ARC requests written confirmation such pedestrian measures will be taken either through a written statement or detailed pedestrian plan of the area including the residential area along Champions Green Parkway.
+Champions Green was proposed as a single use commercial development, scoring 4 out of 15 points on ARC's Air Quality Benchmarks.
+Due to the total acreage of the development, in order to better meet ARC's Regional Development Policies and Air Quality Benchmarks, the proposed development needed to incorporate some additional uses, specifically residential uses.
+However, due to the current zoning and conditions placed on the site, residential is not allowed.
+The new zoning category, recently established by the City of Roswell, allows for residences uses.
+The site plan has been revised to reflect the new zoning category and incorporate residential uses.
+The revised development plan better meets the ARC's Regional Development Policies by increasing opportunities for mixed use development along principal transportation corridors, the Central Business District, and activity centers.